hibtc/madgui/README.rst

 MadQt
 =====

-MadQt_ is a python GUI for interactive accelerator simulations using MAD-X_.
+MadQt_ is a python GUI for interactive accelerator simulations using MAD-X_ or `Bmad/tao`_.

 Dependencies